-Before submitting a project proposal, all organisations involved in the project must first be registered in the Participant Portal Beneficiary Register and have their 9-digit Participant Identification Code (PIC number).
+Before submitting a project proposal, all organisations involved in the project must first be registered in the Participant Portal Participant Register and have their 9-digit Participant Identification Code (PIC number).

-You can check if your organisation is already registered on the Beneficiary Register page and, if needed, launch the registration process:
+You can check if your organisation is already registered on the Participant Register page and, if needed, launch the registration process:

 - If you are new to the Participant Portal, you will first need to create a user account (EU Login), before you start the registration process.

-- If you already have a user account (EU Login), you can log in and start entering information to register your organisation on the Beneficiary Register page.
+- If you already have a user account (EU Login), you can log in and start entering information to register your organisation on the Participant Register page.

 What you need for registration

 To register your organisation, you will need to provide basic administrative and legal data as well as some contact details.
-The IT How To of the Beneficiary Register offers step-by-step guidance for this process.
+The IT How To of the Participant Register offers step-by-step guidance for this process.
 As the declared information may need to be verified against supporting documents later on, it is useful to have the relevant information at hand as you complete the registration to make sure you fill in correctly the relevant fields (non-profit, public/private, etc.).

 As a general principle, an organisation should have legal personality in order to be registered.
 If your organisation does not have legal personality, its representatives must prove that they have the capacity to undertake legal obligations on its behalf and that the organisation has financial and operational capacity equivalent to that of legal persons.

 You do not need to complete the registration process in a single session.
 You can enter some information, save it and continue later on.
 To resume your registration, go to the My Organisations page of the My Area section and click on "Continue Registration".
 Incomplete draft registrations are automatically deleted after one year.

 On completing registration, you will receive a 9-digit Participant Identification Code (PIC) - to be quoted in your proposal and in any correspondence with the Commission.